HidetoKimura/carnd_advanced_lane_lines/README.md

 | 698, 457      | 995, 0        |
 | 1145, 720     | 995, 720      |

-I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.
+I drew a red line on the image of `src` and checked whether it becomes a rectangle after perspective transformation.
+In addition, I used ROI to prevent false detection of garbage.
+The following is result.

 ![alt text][warped]